 Being Grace, in the simplest and most basic modus operandi, is the act of considering and executing on what you want.
 Even the most guarded person like Alpha will constantly give you clues as to what he desires and how he wants to be cared for.
 In all of our relationships, we should strive to be mind-readers.
 It isn’t some magical power that's impossible to attain.
 It’s simply about paying attention.
 There are clues in what they say to you, what they say to others and what they tell you about others, what stories they choose to tell and the way that they choose to tell them.
 More importantly, there are clues in the stories and details, and the words and phrases that they repeat (since everyone tends to repeat themselves and communicate in patterns).
 There are clues in what they wear, what they order at a restaurant, and what clichés they employ or imitate.
 There is no action anyone takes that isn’t a clue; clues are flying out like a spray-paint mist in every moment that you are in someone else’s presence.
 When you’re really lucky the clues will be intentional; when you’re really, really lucky, your partner will be self-aware, clear-eyed and brave enough to actually communicate their needs directly.
 However, unless you’re on a date with one of the five most self-aware people on Earth, what they say about their needs will probably be less accurate than the clues that they drop accidentally.
 Even with an incredibly communicative partner, it is still paramount to pay attention and to model your actions and reactions on their unconscious subtleties.
 Fantasy is personal and specific -- to captivate someone you have to find and open a window into their minds.
 To accomplish that end-goal, you have to pay attention and take your cues from them.

 For Alpha, I provide solace and a judgment-free escape from a world that expects him to be a model of cerebral invincibility and steel-plated masculinity.
 For all of my wonderful suitors, I aim to repair them from the punches of reality.
 That often requires a level of fantastical guise since our dynamic isn’t expected to be two-sided.
 As a result, I won’t come to you with my troubles or commingle my two worlds.
 I neither perpetuate nor harbor quixotic expectations, even when the mutual fondness grows.
 While that level of intimacy can be beautiful and create depth in a relationship, it’s not what you need.
 Most of you have a wife, beloved children and lives that are rich and fulfilling — but I can serve an area that requires attention.
 So we learn to compartmentalize our connection.
 Through this experience, we can feel more complete.
 Passion can grow, even at a distance.
 Intimacy can be achieved, even when time and emotional dependency are limited.
 I jokingly said to a suitor that I draw lines between Church and State.
 Grace is "Church" -- a temporary respite that I personally find sacred and divine.
-State encompasses the rest -- my career, my financial obligations, my concerns, and all the stressors that come with trying to operate at optimal human efficiency.
+State encompasses the rest -- my financial obligations, my concerns, and all the stressors that come with trying to operate at optimal human efficiency.
 By this deliberate separation of my two worlds, I've become more self-aware and compassionate than I was prior to the creation of my alter ego.
 I've learned to be more patient, more open-minded and uninhibited, less emotionally selfish, to listen with purpose and to pay attention.

 My charm is intentional and my seduction is curated -- but not in the least bit disingenuous.
 I study what makes you tick and I reflect on the cues that you give me, especially the ones that you may display subconsciously.
 This gives me the capacity of diagnosing what stimulates, excites and provides comfort for you.
 Via concentrated effort and thoughtful intent, I begin to understand you and hopefully at a certain point know you better than you may even know yourself.
 In intimate relationships, often times it's easier to codify our partners than to give ourselves a self-evaluation with an open, unadulterated mind that allows us to declare proudly and shamelessly: “This is what I desire.”
 I can cultivate that desire in a prolonged and lingering manner, generating and channeling my innately enticing energy in a way that produces tremendous good.
 If we are both lucky, I become not only an executor of your most personalized fantasies but also a consummate therapist and fidus Achates -- who just happens to look phenomenal in a lingerie set.
 These are some of the most enjoyable feelings available to us as human beings, and at their peak they are rare, addictive, and above all, glorious.